mathieucoavoux/order-terminal-api/README.md

 ## Overview
 This is a sample REST API which stores order of terminals for a customer into a Postgres database.

+This application is using the latest technologies version as per of writing:
+Spring Boot 3
+JUnit 5
+Amazon Corretto 17